What is it about a short, simple post about a New Jersey food joint that went out of business that keeps it appearing in the top 10 posts read here?

 Matt Novak wrote a good piece on Helicon that goes deeper into this story.

 Sinclair considered his Helicon Home Colony (AKA Helicon Hall) as living based on reason and science.
-His ideas were born in his reading of other 19th century socialist utopians.
+His ideas came from his reading of other 19th century socialist utopians.

-My reading of the experiment is also that Upton wanted to get away from an unhappy family life.
+My reading about the experiment makes me think that Sinclair wanted to get away from an unhappy family life.
 He was not getting along with his first wife, Meta.
 He didn’t like being a father.
-He had just spent three years secluded with them on an isolated farm to finish The Jungle.
+He had just spent three years secluded with them on an isolated farm in order to finish The Jungle.

-He wanted freedom to write.
-A community would allow him to write while others kept his wife occupied and the community raised his son.
+He wanted freedom to write and a private community would allow him to write while others kept his wife occupied and the community raised his son.

 He did have some progressive feminist beliefs and wanted the community to have things like cooking, cleaning and child-rearing done by those who could do it best without regard to gender.
 Creative pursuits could be followed by anyone who desired them.

 Sinclair wrote some articles, including one in the New York Times, to set out his principles and solicit people who might want to join the experiment.

 The plan was more ambitious than what he had the time to actuallycreate.
 He wanted to have as many electrical conveniences as possible and their own power plant, plus their own food-producing farm.